Is Vitamin C Polar

 What makes polar vitamins soluble in polar solvents and nonpolar vitamins soluble in nonpolar solvents?
 The answer to this question lies in the types of interactions that occur between the molecules in a solution.
 A solution is a homogeneous mixture of solutes and solvent.
 The dissolution of a substance (solute) can be separated into three steps:

-1. The solute particles must separate from one another.
+- The solute particles must separate from one another.

-2. The solvent particles must separate enough to make space for the solute molecules to come between them.
+- The solvent particles must separate enough to make space for the solute molecules to come between them.

-3. The solute and solvent particles must interact to form the solution.
+- The solute and solvent particles must interact to form the solution.

 Solubility depends on the change in free energy ( DG) of the process.
 For a process (in this case, a vitamin dissolving in a solvent) to be spontaneous, the change in free energy must be negative (i.e., DG<0).
 The free energy (G) depends on both the energetics (H) and the randomness (S) of a process ( DG= DH-T DS, where T is the absolute temperature).
 The enthalpy and entropy changes that occur in the dissolution process are shown in Figures 2A and 2B.

-The figure on the left schematically shows the enthalpy changes accompanying the three processes that must occur in order for a solution to form: (1) separation of solute molecules, (2) separation of solvent molecules, and (3) interaction of solute and solvent molecules.
+Figure 2AThe figure on the left schematically shows the enthalpy changes accompanying the three processes that must occur in order for a solution to form: (1) separation of solute molecules, (2) separation of solvent molecules, and (3) interaction of solute and solvent molecules.
 The overall enthalpy change, DH soln, is the sum of the enthalpy changes for each step.
-In the example shown, DH soln is slightly positive, although it can be either positive or negative in other cases.
+In the example shown, DH soln is slightly positive, although it can be either positive or negative in other cases. | Figure 2B The figure on the right schematically shows a large, positive entropy change, DS soln, that occurs when solute molecules and solvent molecules mix to form a solution.
+Note that in certain situations involving dissolution of strong ions, DSsoln could be negative. |

 In the dissolution process, steps 1 and 2 require energy because interactions between the particles (solute or solvent) are being broken.
 Step 3 usually releases energy because solute-solvent interactions are being formed.
 Therefore, the change in enthalpy (DH) for the dissolution process (steps 1 through 3) can be either positive or negative, depending on the amount of energy released in step 3 (DH 3) relative to the amount of energy required in steps 1 and 2 (DH 1 + DH 2).
 Most dissolution processes increase the randomness of the particles, thus the change in entropy (DS) is usually positive.
 In fact, for a large number of dissolution reactions, the entropic effect (the change in randomness) is more important than the enthalpic effect (the change in energy) in determining the spontaneity of the process.
 In general, if the solute and solvent interactions are of similar strength (i.e., both polar or both nonpolar), then the energetics of steps 1 and 2 are similar to the energetics of step 3.
 Therefore, the entropic effect (DSsoln) overcomes the enthalpic effect (DHsoln) and the process is spontaneous.
 However, if the solute and solvent interactions are of differing strength (i.e., polar with nonpolar), then the energy required for steps 1 and 2 would be much greater than the energy released from step 3.
 Hence, the increase in entropy that can occur is not enough to overcome the large increase in enthalpy; thus, the dissolution process is nonspontaneous.
 To illustrate the importance of DH and DS in determining the spontaneity of dissolution, let us consider three possible cases: